raspberrypilearning/getting-started-scratch/en/step_6.md

 Add a `set rotation style`{:class="block3motion"} block and select `don't rotate`{:class="block3motion"} in the drop-down menu to stop your sprite rotating, even when it bounces.

-**Tip:** You can drag your sprite around the Stage to move it to the x (left-right) position that you want.
+**Tip:** You can drag your sprite around the Stage to move it to the x (left–right) position that you want.

 --- /collapse ---